Affects: Vectors of feeling

 The study of affect has more recently informed a series of interdisciplinary approaches to cultural analysis associated with ‘affect theory’.
 These cultural readings of affect are founded primarily on the philosophical work of Deleuze and Guattari (1987; 1994), who themselves build on the work of sixteenth-century philosopher Baruch Spinoza.
 For these thinkers, affect describes the ways that bodies can affect and be affected by other bodies.
 Massumi (1987) thus defines affect as 'a prepersonal intensity corresponding to the passage from one experiential state of the body to another and implying an augmentation or diminution in that body's capacity to act'.
 This means that affect functions independently of the knowing subject, as in the way that a piece of art, or writing, or even a natural event like a storm, can impress itself on our bodies as a physical sensation.

-For our purposes, affect can simply describe what it feels like to be alive in a body that both affects and is affected by other bodies.
+Affect can simply describe what it feels like to be alive in a body that both affects and is affected by other bodies.
 Emotion, memory, sensation and environmental awareness can all be associated with affect, but at a level that subverts cognitive interpretations and meanings.
 This is because the somatic experience associated with affect is both pre-cognitive and pre-linguistic, occurring at a deeper level of empathic consciousness and bodily intuition.
 In this sense, how we feel affects what we can do, and what we do affects how we can feel.

-DO: Reco(r)ding affective memory within a cultural site (through structures of feeling)
+DO: Reco(r)ding affective memory within a cultural site

 -walk to a cultural location of your choice with a smartphone or other mobile device